falconre/falcon/README.md

 # Welcome to Falcon

-**For all that is good in this world, do not use Falcon right now.
-The IL is in flux.**

 Falcon is a Binary Static Analysis Framework in Rust.

 Falcon is not the only Binary Analysis Framework in Rust.